ruipengZ/Search-and-Optimization/README.md

-# Search-and-Optimization
+# Welcome

-This is a search and optimization library
+This is a library for search and optimization algorithms.
+The basic topics are covered which include Descent Method, Stochastic Search, Path Search, MDP-related and RL related algorithms.
+By using this library, you are expected to see basic ideas behind the algorithms through simple but intuitive visualizations.

+Hope you can have fun in search and optimization!
+Any problems with the algorithm or implementation or other problems please feel free to contact me!